Is a divorce affecting your entire family? Was there financial income inequality in marriage?

 Maria’s father-in-law had other puzzle pieces.
 He had withheld information about his son’s family trusts.
 The court ordered the grandfather to disclose the trusts’ financials.
 Armed with this information and Gunter’s reluctance to comply, the court had “no option” but to weigh the available evidence.

 Was there financial income inequality in your marriage and you are getting a divorce?
-Contact us.
+Find a lawyer on our main page using our find a lawyer function.

 Business deductions can be discounted.
 Firstly, the ONSC can add back 20 to 100 percent of any unreasonable business deductions (car, Internet, entertainment) to calculate child support.
 Maria wanted 75 percent of Gunter’s deductions included in his income, while his financial expert suggested 50 percent was appropriate.